raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

 Addendum: Why would we ever want to use YouAreDaChef?
 ---

-Having rubbished YouAreDaChef with faint praise, we should be a little more fair.
+Having rubbished [YouAreDaChef][y] with faint praise, we should be a little more fair.
 YouAreDaChef (and other "action at a distance" approaches) are good when you want to separate dependencies and not just concerns.
 For a example of this technique, see [Recursive Universe][ru], an implementation of HashLife written in CoffeeScript with YouAreDaChef.

 [ru]: http://recursiveuniver.se